From The Inside Out

 Finally, the line of would-be kings reached the end, and they ran out of candidates.
 Samuel was confused and asked Jesse if these were all of his sons, for the Lord had told him to anoint one of them.
 Then Jesse reluctantly admitted that his youngest son was out tending the sheep.
 The word that Jesse used for his son David was the same word that we use for "runt," meaning insignificant, lesser, or small.
 Samuel told Jesse to bring him, and when little David walked up, the Lord said: "This is the one.
 Anoint him."

 We tend to see people from the outside and often judge them by their attractiveness, talent, or wealth.
-While God sees people from the inside out.
+In contrast, God sees people from the inside out.
 Who we are when no one is looking is who we really are.
 The unseen things we do are seen by the Lord.
 So work as if you are working directly for Him.

 David, the little shepherd boy, was anointed by Samuel, and he went on to become a great king, one of the best.
-God saw more inside of little David than anyone else did, for God knows our heart.
+God saw more inside of little David than anyone else did, for God knows our hearts.
 Though you may be the least of the least and not in a position of power.
 Though you take care of smelly things that others are too good to do.
 God sees it all, and one day there will be a reward.

 Humble yourselves therefore under the mighty hand of God, that he may exalt you in due time, casting all your worries on him, because he cares for you.
 1 Peter 5:6-7 WEB.Prayer: Heavenly Father, I thank You for waking me up today.
 Please comfort me and let me know that You are there.
 Quicken Your word to me and help me understand it clearly.
 I want to experience more of You in my life.
 In the name of Jesus Christ, I pray.
 Amen!